 Bread pudding is satisfying in that it is delicious comfort food that also happens to use up the loaf of day-old bread you were otherwise going to toss.
 In its simplest form, it is custard that gets extra body from the bread to form something that is like a moist, eggy cake.
 It is generally not sweet enough on its own and will usually get a caramel or cream sauce on top.
 This recipe makes it extra easy by simply using maple syrup.
-Nearly any of our barrel-aged syrups would be delicious with it but I highly recommend the Banana Rum Infused or Pineapple Upside-Down Maple Syrup.
+Nearly any of our barrel-aged syrups would be delicious with it, but I highly recommend the Banana Rum Infused or Pineapple Upside-Down Maple Syrup.

 1 loaf of day old bread such as a French or Italian loaf, for roughly 4 cups of bread cubes

 1 cup heavy cream

 ½ tsp salt